Asset classes explained: Cash, bonds, real estate and equities

 Cash and cash equivalents

-Risk: The company or government issuing a bond could default and fail to repay the loan.
+Risk: The company or government entity issuing a bond could default and fail to repay the loan.
 Treasury bonds are considered a safer form of debt, since the U.S. government backs them.

-Investments in fixed income securities are subject to various risks, including changes in interest rates, credit quality, market valuations, liquidity, prepayments, early redemption, corporate events, tax ramifications and other factors.
-Investment in fixed income securities typically decrease in value when interest rates rise.
+Investments in fixed-income securities are also subject to various risks, including changes in interest rates.
+These investments typically decrease in value temporarily when interest rates rise.
 This risk is usually greater for longer-term securities.
-Investments in lower-rated and non-rated securities present a greater risk of loss to principal and interest than higher-rated securities.

 Real assets

-Risk: Investments in real estate can be subject to fluctuations in the value of the underlying properties, the effect of economic conditions on real estate values, changes in interest rates and risks related to renting properties (such as rental defaults).
+Risk: Investments in real estate can be subject to fluctuations in the value of the underlying properties, the effect of economic conditions on real estate values, changes in interest rates and risks related to renting properties, such as rental defaults.

 Equities